Southridge Mall (Wisconsin): History

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Southridge Mall, into Seritage Growth Properties.

 In 2023, Old Navy and DSW closed at the mall.

-As if 2025, plans were submitted by Barrett Lo Visionary Development to the Greendale Plan Commission to build an apartment complex on the Boston Store site.
-Greendale Plan Commission unanimously approved plans to raze the former Boston Store and construct a multi-phase, mixed-used apartment complex.
-This new apartment building is looking to be built at a cost of $100 million.
-Demolition of the former Boston Store began in summer 2025 with construction on the apartment complex beginning in late 2025.
+As of 2025, plans were submitted by Barrett Lo Visionary Development to the Greendale Plan Commission to build an apartment complex on the Boston Store site.
+Greendale Plan Commission unanimously approved plans to raze the former Boston Store and construct a multi-phase, mixed-used apartment complex with retail.
+This new apartment building is looking to be built at a cost of $100 million and would have 740 apartments.
+Demolition of the former Boston Store would occur to make way for the construction on the apartment complex.
+The former Boston Store was purchased by Barrett Lo Visionary Development in 2026 for $3.3 million.